sara-nl/ISC-2024-EAR-tutorial/tutorials/visualization/README.md

 A tool to automatically read and visualise data provided by the EAR software. ear-analytics is a cli program written in Python which lets you plot the EAR data given by some of its commands or by using some report plug-in offered by the EAR Library (EARL).
 The main visualisation target is to show runtime metrics collected by EARL in a timeline graph.
 The ear-job-analytics guide can be found in this link [ear-job-analytics](https://github.com/eas4dc/ear-job-analytics).

-PENDING TO re-generate

 You can install the tool locally or in snellius.
-The zip file to install the tool can be found at /projects/0/energy-course/ear-job-anaytics/ear-job-analytics-main.zip
+The zip file to install the tool can be found at /projects/0/energy-course/ear-job-anaytics/ear-job-analytics-main.tar.gz
 Unzip the file and execute the following commands

 ```